+One of our long time favorites and a make ahead main dish — Curried Chicken and Fruit Salad.
 The weather has been summery – astounding for March!
-The weather people are crowing about record highs in the 80’s for the last three days.
-And we’ve taken advantage of it, with long walks and lots of time in the garden.
-In fact, we are trying something new this year and having good weather to work on it is wonderful.
-Above is a sneak peek – I can’t wait to share more as it all comes together.
+And we’ve taken advantage of it, with lots of time in the garden.
 Meals when we are concentrating on a project are usually do ahead.
-Last night I reached back in the archives from the very first days of A Pinch of Joy.
-One of our long time favorites and a great make ahead main dish –Fruit and Curry Chicken Salad.
+Last night I reached back in the archives from the very first days of A Pinch of Joy and came up with this to make ahead and enjoy after a very busy day.

-This is a festive, flavorful salad perfect that is so versatile.
+Curried Chicken and Fruit Salad is a festive, flavorful salad that is so versatile.
 It is not spicy, but is uniquely and wonderfully flavored.
-A party on the tongue!
 It is the first thing I think of when I need something for a luncheon because it can be served so many different ways.
-Great by itself it also goes well with croissants or any delicately flavored quick bread.
+Great by itself, it also goes well with croissants or any delicately flavored quick bread.
 It works well for a Christmas brunch or late dinner.
 With crackers or toasted rounds, it makes a delightful appetizer.
 We love it for cool summer suppers with a salad and corn on the cob or a light dessert.
 Last night I served it with crusty Italian bread on the side, a huge tossed salad and ice cream for dessert.
 Great change from the wintry fare we would usually be eating this time of year!

 Did you know that curry is a combination of spices?
 Families in southern Asia have their own “secret” blends that can contain up to 20 different herbs and spices, depending on the region and traditions.
 Many blends include cumin, mustard, chili powder, cinnamon, coriander, and tumeric.
 It is the tumeric that gives curry the signature color.
 The chili powder gives heat according to the quantity used.
 Americans often associate curry with Indian cuisine.
 The only association with India is that the British army adopted a version of for use in rations during British colonial days in India.
 The British are responsible for the Western world’s version of curry powder and the dishes prepared with it, while people from India do not use the term at all.
 The word curry most likely comes from the Tamil region of India, where the word “kari” refers to a sauce, cooked vegetables or meat.